fabisev/public-repo/README.md

 2. The CI/CD pipeline will automatically:
    - Build the project
    - Create a GitHub Release with the artifacts
-   - Copy the artifacts to the configured S3 bucket
+   - Publish the package to GitHub Packages

 #### Manual Publishing